 Self-Calibration Self-calibration is the use of a bright source to solve for the relative gains of the individual antennas in phase (and, optionally, amplitude).
 A minimum of three antennas is required to self-calibrate phase; four antennas are required to self-calibrate amplitude.
 In effect, the data are compared to an input model and the observed phases are corrected to reproduce the model as well as possible.
-For self-calibration to work, however, the data themselves must be fairly well characterized, i.e., they must have high S/N over a wide range of angular frequencies.
+For self-calibration to work, however, the data themselves must be fairly well characterized, i.e., they must have high S/N over a wide range of angular frequencies (e.g. a bright compact source).

 Sideband At any given tuning, each receiver is sensitive to two separate ranges of sky frequency of equal width called sidebands (see Figure 31).
 The four available basebands can be placed in one sideband or distributed between the two sidebands; however, baseband numbers 0 and 1 must be placed in the same sideband as must basebands 2 and 3.
 In Bands 9 and 10, the receivers provide no inherent separation of the sidebands, so each baseband contains signal from both sidebands simultaneously.
-By default, the signal from one sideband is rejected by a technique called LO offsetting.
-Alternatively, the signals from both sidebands can be separated and recorded using a technique called 90° Walsh switching, which will be available in some restricted cases in Cycle 6. (see Proposer's Guide).
+By default for Bands 9 and 10, the signal from one sideband is rejected by a technique called LO offsetting.
+Alternatively, the signals from both sidebands can be separated and recorded using a technique called 90° Walsh switching, which will be available in some restricted cases in Cycle 7. (see Proposer's Guide).

 Shadowing Partial eclipsing of one antenna by another.
 When observations are made of sources at very low elevation, there is a potential for antennas which are close together to "shadow" one another, i.e. one antenna is attempting to look partially through another.
 This is particularly a problem for the ACA when observing at high north or south declinations (low elevations).
-Visibilities involving the shadowed antenna may need to be flagged as bad when reducing the data, resulting in a lower sensitivity than expected.
+Visibilities involving the shadowed antenna may need to be flagged as bad when reducing the data, resulting in a lower sensitivity than expected and affecting the uv-coverage.